MyRealtorPaul/cakephp3-app/README.md

         $this->Auth->allow();
     }

-Uncumment `return true;` from isAuthorized function on `AppController`.
+Uncomment `return true;` from isAuthorized function on `AppController`.
 This allows you to access the Acl Manager plugin.

     public function isAuthorized($user) {
         // Only for ACL setup